bnagy/crashwalk/README.md

   -engine="gdb": Debugging engine to use: [gdb lldb] -every=-1: Run every n seconds
-  -match="": Match pattern for files ( go regex syntax ) -output="text": Output format to use: [json pb text] -root="": Root directory to look for crashes -seen=false: Include seen results from the DB in the output -workers=1: Number of concurrent workers
+  -match="": Match pattern for files ( go regex syntax ) -mem=-1: Memory limit for target processes (MB) -output="text": Output format to use: [json pb text] -root="": Root directory to look for crashes -seen=false: Include seen results from the DB in the output -strict=false: Abort the whole run if any crashes fail to repro -t=-1: Timeout for target processes (secs) -workers=1: Number of concurrent workers
 ```